torahappy/easyrpg-web/README.md

 8 ...
 Down-Right
 X ...
 X button (Escape, Open Menu, etc.)
 Z ...
 Z button (Confirm, Next, etc.)
 S ...
-Shift button (Special Action for some game.
+Shift button (Special Action for some games.
       Also you can use it in the save menu to download/upload save files! though uploading is not working on iOS due to some permisssion issue)